1nchy/json_parser/README.md

 #### JSON construction / assignment in code

 Excluding the normal constructor,
-`initializer_list` provides a more convenient way to construct array or object.
+`initializer_list` provides a more convenient way to construct array.
-Constructors deduce json type according to details in `initializer_list`.

-Specifically, an `initializer_list` will be treated as key-value pair, only if **all of elements contains 2 elements and the type of the first one is string**.

 ~~~c++
 json j1 {1, 2, 3}; // [1, 2, 3]